 The customer service problems: When I called to ask for the availability of a specific room, I was told that one was available for the dates I needed.
 The reservations officer then put me on hold to process my booking.
-Not more than three minutes after being put on hold, the reservations officer got back to me and told me the room wasn't available.
+Not more than three minutes after being put on hold, the reservations officer got back to me and told me the room wasn't available anymore.
 I asked how that was possible when we were already in the process of booking it and finalizing the payment method.
 As kindly as he might have said it, “the system didn’t refresh automatically” is just not a good enough excuse for me.
 And this isn’t just some one or two star establishment, it’s a five-star resort!

-How companies can avoid it: Ideally, you should have an order system that updates automatically - or takes a room off the market when someone is in the process of booking it.
+How companies can avoid it: Ideally, you should have a booking system that updates automatically or makes a room unavailable to other customers when someone is already in the process of booking it.
 But if that’s not possible, you can still fix the problem with new processes and good training.
 Simply put: require your employees to refresh the page before telling someone a room is available.
 Nothing is more frustrating to a customer than the realization that their weekend getaway might not happen, all because a staff failed to do something so simple yet so important in the booking process.

 Gone are the days where consumers are just willing to settle for whatever is given to them.
 For a lot of companies, providing mediocre customer service is a cost-cutting measure.
 Others simply either don’t care enough or they’re getting too comfortable at the top.
 Whatever the case may be, your customers - other than your employees of course - are the biggest factors in your company’s success.
 Treat them well, and they will help spread the good word.
 Never forget that the most effective and cost-efficient marketing strategy any company can have is a customer’s honest review and recommendation.

 Illustration by Rhea Avanceña